 Duress refers to situations where you have been threatened or intimidated into committing a crime against your will.
-If you wish to raise the defence of duress, you must be able to prove on the balance of probabilities (that is, more than a 50% chance) that:

 1. An actual threat was made

 You may have to show evidence that a threat was made, for example, text messages or phone conversations, or give evidence in court about the threat and how it was made.

 The threat can be either express or implied, and it does not matter whether the threat was actually able to be carried out – as long as you genuinely believed that the threat was real.

 2. The threat was serious enough to justify your actions